fcegatti/fcegatti/README.md

 ### 👨🏻‍💻 &nbsp; About

-🚀&nbsp;I'm a Junior Fullstack Developer with a background in translation and language teaching.<br>
+🚀&nbsp;Junior Fullstack Developer with a background in translation and language teaching.<br>
-🎓&nbsp;I studied English Philology at Universitat de Barcelona.<br>
+🎓&nbsp;Studied English Philology at Universitat de Barcelona.<br>
-💻&nbsp;I completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.<br>
+💻&nbsp;Completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.<br>
-📚 &nbsp;I'm passionate about learning new things and now I'm focusing on technologies and programming languages.<br>
+📚&nbsp;Passionate about learning new technologies and programming languages.<br>
+☁️&nbsp;Expanding skills in cloud computing and preparing for the AWS Cloud Practitioner certification.<br>
+🛡️&nbsp;Earned the Google Cybersecurity Certification.<br>
+🤖&nbsp;Familiar with the theoretical foundations of Artificial Intelligence and advanced user of AI tools.<br>
-🗣️ &nbsp;I speak several languages, including Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek.<br>
+🗣️&nbsp;Speak several languages: Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek.<br>
-✍️ &nbsp;In my free time, I play chess, I read and I also like creative writing as a hobby.<br>
+♟️&nbsp;Enjoy playing chess and board games.<br>
-📖 &nbsp;I'm currently writing a book.<br>
+✍️&nbsp;Creative writer currently working on a book.<br>
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!<br>
+🌎&nbsp;Temporarily located in Buenos Aires, Argentina.<br>
-✉️ &nbsp;You can email me at fcegatti@yahoo.es.
+✉️&nbsp;Email me at fcegatti@yahoo.es.
 I'll try to respond as soon as possible!<br>
-🌎&nbsp;I'm temporarily located in Buenos Aires, Argentina.<br>
-🛡️&nbsp;I'm currently taking a course to ger the Google cybersecurity certification.<br>

 <!-- 📄 &nbsp;You can check my [Resume](https://) for more details about my working experience. -->